esnabrown/ubuntu-dev/README.md

 Pull it down into a directory and
 	chmod 777 *.sh
+    ./init.sh
-to make them all executable.
+to make them all executable and create the base source directory.
 You shouldn't have to sudo the scripts as they all use sudo now and should prompt you for the password when appropriate.

 You MUST run the install-ncurses.sh before running install-erlang.sh!